IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Bot-Service.md

 Interaction methods can be buttons or cards too.
 We can edit it in Send a response.
 The Bot Framework Composer offers the LUIS recognizer as a means to access the Language Understanding technology.

-Bot Framework Composer is free tool.
+Bot Framework Composer is a free tool.

 ### Use cases of bots
 Bots can be used on websites to help you use the site.
 On websites where we can buy something as a customer advisor.
 On the hotline of companies' websites, hospitals, sanitary services, police, travel agencies.
 These are just a few examples.
 Because bots can be used wherever the client needs an appropriate, individual answer on a given topic.
 Bots are use to provide a first-line of automated support through the full range of channels that we use to communicate.

+We can use bots in virtually every area of life: bots for children (interactive fun), bots on the line of a medical company, when a client reports complaints and other needs, e.g. service, psychological bots, etc.